aamnah/notes.aamnah.com/_databases/reset-mysql-root-password.md

 ERROR 1146 (42S02): Table 'mysql.USER' doesn't exist
 ```

+See if you're not mixing title cases.
+It is `mysql.user`, not `mysql.USER`.
+The table names are case sensitive, don't mess with them.
+(You can find out with the `describe mysql.user;` command)

-Your database may be corrupt.
+If alphabet case is not the issue, your database may be corrupt.
 See if `mysql.user` exits

 ```sql
 USE mysql;